DarkLegionMC/optirise/README.md

 - AppleSkin: Adds food/hunger-related HUD improvements
 - Eating Animation: Adds sprite animations for edible and drinkable items
 - Emotecraft: Lets you create your own emotes in Minecraft
+- Better Ping Display: Adds a configurable numerical ping display to the player list
+- CraftPresence: Completely Customize the way others see you play in Discord!

 Some servers or other people might not allow you to use some features like Fullbright that might give you an unfair advantage over others.
 USE THESE FEATURES AT YOUR OWN RISK!